RIKEN-BCIL/HCPpipelinesNHPmerge/global/templates/NHP_NNP/README.md

   registration between non-flipped and flipped data (sulci in surface or T1w signal in volume), and mid-point warping was applied to the non-flipped data.
-Metrics of templates (sulci in surface and T1w and T2w signals in volume) were not averaged across hemispheres to preserve sensitivity for asymmetry analysis.
+Metrics of templates (sulci in surface and T1w and T2w signals in volume) were not averaged across hemispheres to preserve true biological asymmetry and sensitivity for asymmetry analysis.
 - Macaque data were collected from the RIKEN Center for Biosystems Dynamics Research (BDR) in Kobe, Japan, and the Stem Cell and Brain Research Institute (SBRI) in Lyon, France, while marmoset data were collected from RIKEN BDR,